5 Perfect Cheese Pairings for German Beers

 The dairy bit of this process is pretty familiar:

-To make beer, farmers must grow and harvest grain, and then it must be turned into malt before a brewer can ferment it into tasty, fizzy alcohol.
+To make beer, farmers must grow and harvest grain, and then it must be malted before a brewer can ferment it into tasty, fizzy alcohol.

 Two different paths taken in this way result in two different products – but when they’re reunited in the end, it tastes so, so good.